davebenson/doom4-walkthrough/README.md

 ## Mission 7: Accessing Rune Challenge "In-Flight Mobility"
-From the Old Platform Area, there's a blue lift that'll drop you on the rock for this Rune.
+From the Old Platform Area, there's a blue lift that'll drop you on the rock for this Rune, RUNE CHALLENGE 7.1.

 Or, you can jump across from the cargo crates in front of the Security Station Doors.

 NOTE: This challenge is frustrating for many people, since it has little margin for error.
 However, it is worth the practice, because the Rune is critical for some of the bosses.

 From this location, you can drop down SECRET 7.2 which has a Mega Health and ELITE GUARD 7.2.
-Equip In-Flight Mobility.
+Equip the In-Flight Mobility Rune (which you just got).
 Go to the edge of the rock with the chasm and go to the edge of the rock.
 Turn around so that so can drop backward off the rock and face into it.
 Walk backward and fell to a cave, jumping forward right as you see it, so that you'll land on the Mega Health.
 The Elite Guard is in the shaft behind it.
 To get back, jump to a rock with a blue booster.

 ## Mission 7: Fight: Security Station
 To get here, from the Main Cargo Bay, look for a pile of 3 crates to climb on.
 The door should have a marker on it (an in-game destination) and there should be Gas here.